-One thing that makes a dating sim even better are the character choices, and Mystic Messenger is definitely succeeding in that area.
-In the game, players can choose between 5 routes: Zen, Jaehee, or Yoosung in casual story or Jumin Han or Seven in deep story.
+One thing that makes a dating sim even better is the character choices, and Mystic Messenger is definitely succeeding in that area.
+In the game, players can choose between 5 routes: Zen, Jaehee, or Yoosung in a casual story or Jumin Han or Seven in the deep story.
 Each of these characters is unique and go beyond the otome archetype.
 Zen is a flirt and actor with a romantic side, both in love with himself and his selfies.

 Jaehee is the hard-working assistant to Jumin Han who wishes for a different career path.
 Yoosung is an addicted gamer dealing with the death of a loved one.
 Jumin is the chairman’s son to his company who loves cats and fine wine, but does not convey emotions easily.
 Finally, Seven is a memelord and hacker who longs to protect the R.F.A. and what it stands for.

 Once players complete 5 calendar days, they will be set on the route of their man (or woman) of choice, which is where the major storylines begin.
 Each character must overcome a problem, finding confidence in themselves and through the MC.
 There is also a great deal of realism in the stories and how specific characters act.
 No one is perfect and each has their flaws, ultimately fitting into the overarching story.